HillsMakan/sydneyhillsmakan/src/content/partner/r-b-autos.md

 categories:
   - NSW Australia - Automotive Service
 region:
-  - Castle Hill
-  - New South Wales
+  - New South Wales - Australia
-  - Australia
 discount_pct: 0
 ---
 $20 off of the whole bill (excluding Pink Slip) when you show the HMG member card.